borowe/node_adventures/myapp/README.md

 This is a working example of Facebook's React Tutorial.

-If you freshly git cloned this app don't forget to run...
+If you freshly git cloned this app don't forget to run the following:

-"npm update" to update/install all the package dependencies found in the package.json
+1.  "npm update" to update/install all the package dependencies found in the package.json

-I think you could also run "npm install" alternatively.

-Then run "npm run build", which will build the app
+2.  "npm run build", which will build the app

-Then run "npm run start", which will start serving the app
+3.  "npm run start", which will start serving the app